percona/pmm/source/install/aws.rst

    Hover the cursor over the instance ID for the Copy button to appear.

-Paste the instance in the :guilabel:`Instance ID` field of the |pmm.name|
-welcome page and click |gui.submit|.
+Paste the instance in the :guilabel:`Instance ID` field of the *Percona Monitoring and Management* welcome page and click *Submit*.

-|pmm-server| provides user access control, and therefore you will need user
-credentials to access it:
+PMM Server provides user access control, and therefore you will need user credentials to access it:

 .. _figure.run-server-ami.installation-wizard.ami.account-credentials: